Order the spring issue here

 Permanent state of emergency

-ESSAY: Power goes out, exchange rates fluctuate, bread prices explode, fuel disappears.
+ESSAY: The power goes out, exchange rates fluctuate, bread prices explode, fuel disappears.
 There are also still traces of the explosion.
 Yet Beirut's hard-pressed citizens time and again manage to find a foothold in chaos.
 And the chaos is contributing to Beirut never becoming a clean-up city.

 Arab film with political sting